 services/data/archived/ directory.
 For typical KDB files, the compression reduces each file to around 10% of its original size on disk.

-Premier Support customers who wish to make use of the existing Bring Your Own Key (BYOK) feature now have the option to use AWS Key Management Service (KMS) instead of AWS CloudHSM to manage the encryption keys used by the system.
+Advanced or Enterprise Support customers who wish to make use of the existing Bring Your Own Key (BYOK) feature now have the option to use AWS Key Management Service (KMS) instead of AWS CloudHSM to manage the encryption keys used by the system.

 This new functionality is an enhancement on our existing support of BYOK with AWS CloudHSM.
 Utilizing the KMS version of this feature has the added benefit of configuring BYOK without the need of VPN tunnels, unlike CloudHSM which is only supported over a direct VPN connection.